-A cash-strapped women’s refuge in Southampton has been awarded a one-year, £79,900 grant to fund a desperately-needed regional recovery and rehabilitation scheme to help vulnerable women with complex support needs regain and rebuild their lives.
+A cash-strapped women’s refuge has been awarded a one-year, £79,900 grant to fund a desperately-needed regional recovery and rehabilitation scheme to help vulnerable women with complex support needs regain and rebuild their lives.

 South Hampshire Women’s Refuge has secured the funding from national grant-giving charity Longleigh Foundation for its new RENEW (Rehabilitate, Empower, Nurture and Energise Women) programme - a specialist recovery scheme for women fleeing abusive relationships who also struggle with problems such as drink/drug dependency and mental health issues.
 One in four referrals to refuges in England are currently declined due to a lack of space and a further 10 per cent are turned down because the refuges are not equipped to support women with complex needs.